asymptotik/asymptotik-drag-and-drop/README.md

     // This behavior is also configurable through the AtkDragAndDropManager delegate.
     //
     self.dragAndDropManager = [[[AtkDragAndDropManager alloc] init] autorelease];
+    // For the AtkDragAndDropManagerDelegate methods findDragSource: finrDropZones: and
+    // isDropZoneActive:recognizer:, if we do not implement them here, the
+    // relevant methods in AtkDefaultDragAndDropManagerDelegate will be called.
+    // This gives us our reasonable defaults even if we want to capture drag and drop
+    // events here.
+    self.dragAndDropManager.delegate = self;
 }

 - (void)viewDidAppear:(BOOL)animated